Carmen Cortez, a graduate in ecology, stands in the Ecological Garden of the Student Farm

 • Holistic review, whole file review, or comprehensive review, all refer to the consideration of quantitative and qualitative criteria and background, such as GPA, coursework, and personal motivations, values, and experiences without applying specific criteria as cutoff points, such as an overall GPA or test scores, to quickly reduce the number of applications to consider for admissions.
 To address equity, inclusiveness and social justice, graduate program faculty define a common set of criteria, participate in faculty admissions training and employ rubrics to maintain consistent and equitable admissions outcomes.

-• Holistic U Diversity Orientation for Incoming Students
+• Holistic U Diversity Orientation for New Students

 • Graduate Anti-Racism Initiative